couchbase/build-tools/escrow/templates/README.md

 - The scripts are not heavily tested for re-builds.
-So we recommend that if you make local modifications, you should do one final clean build by first ensuring that the Docker build slave container is destroyed.
-You can use `docker rm -f <slavename>` for this.
-The slave name will always be "<platform>`-buildslave`", eg. `centos6-buildslave`.
+So we recommend that if you make local modifications, you should do one final clean build by first ensuring that the Docker worker container is destroyed.
+You can use `docker rm -f <worker>` for this.
+The worker name will always be "<platform>`-worker`", eg. `linux-worker`.
   You can use `docker ps -a` to show you any existing containers.